 - Communicate – Talk to your child about the dentist visit.
 Ask what he liked, what he didn’t like and answer any questions he has.
 A discussion with the dentist after the appointment may make your child more comfortable.

 - Familiarize your child with the environment – Take your child for a visit to the dentist when you don’t have an appointment.
 Set up an hour or two for your child to watch the dentist and other kids receiving treatment.
 Watching calmer kids might help ease your child’s fear.
+A good dentist for children will have no problem scheduling in these little visits, as they will want you, and your child to be as comfortable as possible.

 - Use the right language – Avoid using phrases like “don’t be afraid” and “stay calm” or words like “shot” and “pain.”
 Even if used in a positive context, these words can instill fear in your child.